onflow/FlowYieldVaults/README.md

 3. **Manage Risk**: Insurance reserves and dynamic adjustments protect the protocol
 4. **Enable Automation**: Continuous compounding without manual intervention

-This interest system is what enables the TidalProtocol to function as a sustainable lending platform while providing the foundation for complex yield farming strategies built on top.
+This interest system is what enables the FlowALP to function as a sustainable lending platform while providing the foundation for complex yield farming strategies built on top.

-## TidalProtocol Loan Health Mechanism
+## FlowALP Loan Health Mechanism

-The TidalProtocol implements a sophisticated loan health system that determines borrowing capacity, monitors position safety, and prevents liquidations.
+The FlowALP implements a sophisticated loan health system that determines borrowing capacity, monitors position safety, and prevents liquidations.
 This system is fundamental to how the TracerStrategy calculates how much can be borrowed against a user's initial collateral position.

 ### Key Definitions

-Before diving into the mechanics, it's important to understand the core terminology used throughout the TidalProtocol loan system:
+Before diving into the mechanics, it's important to understand the core terminology used throughout the FlowALP loan system:

 #### Position-Related Terms